ed-henrique/london-to-uk/README.md

 # London to UK

 Report on spending volumes for London-based customers versus those based in the rest of the United Kingdom.
+This report was created using a result-drive approach, as described in [Solve Any Data Analysis Problem](https://www.manning.com/books/solve-any-data-analysis-problem).

 ## 1. Understanding (Describing the problem)